diannedaian/61040-portfolio/assignments/assignment1.md

 [MagicTask](magictask.io) MagicTask uses a system where completing tasks earns points to unlock new themes and sound effects for the app interface.
 It even has leaderboards to compete with others or your team.
 Limitations: MagicTask’s game elements (themes, cosmetic rewards) might be less compelling

-[SuperBetter](https://superbetter.com/)An app created by game designer Jane McGonigal, SuperBetter takes a wellness-oriented approach to gamification.
+[SuperBetter](https://superbetter.com/) An app created by game designer Jane McGonigal, SuperBetter takes a wellness-oriented approach to gamification.
 Rather than tracking every daily chore, it sets up “quests” and “power-ups” to build personal resilience and healthy habits.
 Limitations: It’s less about traditional productivity/to-dos – so it might not help you track work tasks or study schedules in detail.
 Also, lacking a strong game theme might make it less immersive for some.

 [Jace AI - Your 24/7 AI Email Agent](https://jace.ai/) Jace AI is an intelligent assistant that drafts email replies in your voice, organizes your inbox, schedules meetings, and “calms chaos before you open your laptop”.[Email automation](https://medium.com/%40daneallist/meet-jace-ai-revolutionizing-autonomous-artificial-intelligence-agents-92fc4fa186c8).